 Each of the seven elements answers a specific question: Who are we selling to?
 Why will they buy?
 What do we say?
 How do we reach them?
 How do we close deals?
 How do we enable the team?
 How do we track progress?
 When all seven are aligned, the system compounds.
 When any one is missing, the others underperform because of it.

 Target market and ICP come first because everything else derives from them.
 Your value proposition has to connect to specific buyer pain.
 Your messaging has to speak in buyer language.
 Your channels have to be where your ICP actually spends time.
 A test that works: if your sales team can't describe your ICP in 30 seconds or less, it isn't defined well enough to build a GTM motion around.
+Solid [ICP research](/gtm-research) is what makes every other element more precise.

 With a GTM Plan vs. Without One